-British-American Insurance Company (Trinidad) Limited ("the Company") is incorporated in the Republic of Trinidad and Tobago and is registered under the Insurance Act Chap.
-84:01 to conduct all classes of insurance business other than motor and currently carries a portfolio of ordinary life, annuities, casualty and health insurance in Trinidad and Tobago.
+British-American Insurance Company (Trinidad) Limited ("the Company") is incorporated in the Republic of Trinidad and Tobago and is registered in accordance with Section 23 of the Insurance Act 2018 with effect from January 01, 2021 to carry on Long-Term insurance business for the purpose of operating a closed portfolio.
+The classes include Accident and Sickness, Disability Income, Industrial Life and Life insurance in Trinidad and Tobago.

-As of 31 December, 2020, the Company is a 99.93% subsidiary of British-American Insurance Company Limited (BAICO), a company incorporated in Bahamas.
+As of 31 December 2021, the Company is a 99.93% subsidiary of British-American Insurance Company Limited (BAICO), a company incorporated in Bahamas.
 The ultimate parent company is CL Financial Limited which is incorporated in Trinidad and Tobago.
 The Company's registered office is located at 11-13 Fifth Street, Barataria.